How to Negotiate an Auto Insurance Settlement

 Before you proceed with the settlement negotiation process, you should first prepare yourself by studying your insurance policy and your claim.
 Here are some things you should make sure to examine:

 - Identify what damages are covered by your insurance.
+Familiarize yourself with what kind of insurance you have and what is covered by your policy.

 - Find out what your insurance claim is worth.

 - Figure out the fair settlement range for your claim.
+To get a better idea of the value of your claim and settlement, please visit the accident value calculator.

 How Does the Settlement and Negotiation Process Work?